 NordVPN's mobile apps are fully featured and provide much the same experience as the desktop clients.
 However, one thing we wish it had changed is the map-based interface – on a handheld screen it makes selecting servers a hassle, and we'd like to see a regular list from the start.

 Other than minor issues with the apps, however, NordVPN is an excellent streaming VPN that almost always performs reliably.

-Another bonus is that Surfshark works well as a Fire Stick VPN, so it's a great option for getting geo-blocked media streaming on your big TV.
+Another bonus is that Surfshark works very well as a Fire Stick VPN, so it's a great option for getting geo-blocked media streaming on your big TV.
 It's simple to use, which is perfect for beginners, but there's a fair number of settings to tweak, too.

-Compared to some other further up the list there's not a huge amount of configuration on offer – but if all you're interested in is getting access to US Netflix then that's probably not a problem, and the unlimited simultaneous connections mean you can protect every device you own.
+Compared to some other further up the list there's not a huge amount of configuration on offer – but if all you're interested in is getting access to overseas Netflix then that's probably not a problem, and the unlimited simultaneous connections mean you can protect every device you own.